Glossary of University terms

 Mutual recognition may be automatically established through:

-the program being accredited by a domestic accrediting body which has an reciprocal agreement already in place with an accrediting body(s) in another country or jurisdiction(s), or
+- the program being accredited by a domestic accrediting body that has a reciprocal agreement already in place with an accrediting body(s) in another country or jurisdiction(s), or

-the program being accredited by an international accrediting body which has jurisdiction over several countries
+- the program being accredited by an international accrediting body that has jurisdiction over several countries

 The online system used by onshore students to enrol in coursework courses.